CAPS-Cloud/cc-ss24-exercise-2/README.md

 #### Exporting environment variables ####

-Since this assignment requires configurable parameters (the database's URL), you will have to *create variables* in your current terminal, if you run your application without **Docker** or **Docker Compose**.
+Since this assignment requires configurable parameters (the database's URI), you will have to *create variables* in your current terminal, if you run your application without **Docker** or **Docker Compose**.
 To do so, you will run: